Your studies during industrial action

 What is industrial action and when is it taking place?

-Members of the University and College Union (UCU), one of LSE's recognised trade unions that represents some staff, have voted at a national level in favour of strike action and action short of a strike as a response to national disputes about pay and pensions across the university sector.
+Members of the University and College Union (UCU), one of LSE's recognised trade unions that represents some staff, voted at a national level in favour of further strike action as a response to national disputes about pay and working conditions across the university sector.

 What is LSE doing about industrial action?